-Just keep all of that in the back of your mind for now.
+Just keep that in the back of your mind for now.

 We’ll come back to these concepts and more in a bit.

-But if you want to build a blog that can become a business — if you want it to be a brand — then let’s keep going.
+But if you want to build a blog that can become a business — if you want it to be a brand that’s separate from your name — then let’s keep going.

 Prefer to download this guide for later?
 No problem: just click here.

 The first step to finding a catchy brand or blog name is to create a list of as many ideas as you can.

 But you don’t have to rely solely on your brain for this — as long as you have a few ideas to start with, I’ll show you 6 great methods you can use to get a lot more clever blog names.

 Tip: research shows that the early evening is the best time for brainstorming because you’re less likely to filter yourself at that time.